-Join our many happy customers and take the train from London to Amsterdam with us.
-Thanks to Eurostar’s direct high-speed train services from London St-Pancras International train station, you can be in a canal-side coffee shop living like a local in just under 4 hours!
+Thanks to Eurostar’s direct high-speed train services from London St Pancras International station, you can be in a canal-side coffee shop living like a local in just under four hours!
 On average – that’s faster than even London to Edinburgh by train, so it’s an easier journey than you might think.

 Most of the train companies across Europe release their tickets around three to six months in advance, many of which can be cheaper the earlier you book.
 If you know the dates you want to travel, you may be able to find some cheaper train tickets from London to Amsterdam by booking early.§